-Many indigenous communities living in these environments communicate with pacha mama, the great spirit and from their point of reference she is the provider and they are her servants.
-Ants supporting the welfare of their queen with consciousness guarded in the trees.
+Many indigenous communities living in these environments communicate with pacha mama, the great spirit and from their point of reference she is the provider and se are her servants.
+Ants supporting the welfare of our queen mother with consciousness guarded in the trees.

 As we have moved out of the forest and into cities we still must do the bidding of our queen in the absolute insanity that holds our societies together.
 Following our consciousness, that is now stored in our phones and backed up in the cloud somewhere most of us wait for signals that will guide our actions and possibly even our consumption as we travel through our days.
 Each one of our individual actions adding up to over consume natural resources and destroy the forest and the trees.
 Eventually there may be nothing left and if we were able to reach escape velocity maybe we can head off to Mars and the great beyond before it is all too late.

 I started to developed the images in this series in 2019 and was amazed at what started to come out of the trees as I applied mathematical workflows to exploring gravity of trees and the refraction of light.
 Several images in the series now read as stereograms with faces popping out.
 Similar to the work of Bev Doolittle yet not as literal my images present faces from within the trees.
 If you look long enough and your heart is pure you might just find yourself looking back at you; “I am the tree, I am nature.”